sonburn/sncr-sketch-plugin/README.md

 ## Unlink Selected Descriptions
 Removes links between selected artboard descriptions and linked artboards.

-## Select All Linked Descriptions on Page
-Selects all linked artboard descriptions on the current page.

 ## Update All Linked Descriptions on Page
 Updates the position and layer name of all linked artboard descriptions on the current page.
 If an artboard description is linked to an artboard which no longer exists on the page, the artboard description will be unlinked.